Mehdi-YC/instantAPI/README.md

 # instantAPI
 ## Description

-A scripts that generates a fully functional flask api from databases;the script is ready to use in production environement right after it ; you can add yout jwt secutiry token and tweek some code but the rest is already there (sqlite3 for the moment and looking for contributers)
+A scripts that generates a fully functional flask api from databases;the script is ready to use in production environement right after it ; you can add yout jwt security token and tweek some code but the rest is already there (sqlite3 for the moment and looking for contributers)

 ## Dependencies